BonavistaRC/BonavistaRC.github.io/signup.markdown

 2. **E-transfer** $500 to etransfer@carbertwaite.com and assign password CarbertWaite.
 * Include **your name, address** and our **file number 124384.001** in the comments section.
 3. **Attend** a Signing Meeting
-* Bring goverment issued ID
+* Bring ggovernment issued ID
 * **Spouses must attend signing together**

 At the signing meeting you will be asked to sign: